jjjermiah/FunCirc/README.md

 - **Scripts**: `app.R` and `dependencies.R`should be in the main repository.
 - **Folders**: `www` contains images, and `data` contains all relevant data for the app.
-- **Data**: Place sample data files in a `data` folder to avoid modifying the main script paths directly.
+- **Data**: Place data file in a `data` folder to avoid modifying the main script paths directly.
+- **Paths**: Working directory should be changed to FunCirc directory, check file paths to ensure they are beign referenced properly.